HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

     - **Sentiment analysis of content**

         Click the **Analyze Sentiment** icon located in the lower right corner of the text element.
 A sentiment analysis result is returned based on the analysis of the content of the text element.
-The sentiment analysis result is represented by an icon on the **Body** field.
+The sentiment analysis result is represented by an icon in the **Body** field.
 Click the icon to see more details about the sentiment analysis result.

         ![Sentiment analysis](../../../../../assets/HCL_Content_Composer_Edit_Content_WithAIAssistance_SentimentAnalysis.png)